co-cddo/api-catalogue/TERMS_OF_USE.md

 # API Catalogue Terms of Use

 These terms of use explain what you can expect from publishing your API to this Government Catalogue of APIs on GitHub.
-You will need to agree to all these terms before making any pull requests to this repository.
+You will need to agree to all these terms before submitting Github Issues to this repository.

 These terms may change from time to time and we will let contributors know when this happens.
 For major changes you may need to accept these terms of use again, but for minor changes we will assume you agree to the changes unless we hear from you.